Almaz Ayana

-Almaz Ayana Eba (Almaaz Ayyanaa Eebbaa; አልማዝ አያና ኤባ, born 21 November 1991) is an Ethiopian female long-distance runner.
-She won the gold medal in the 10,000 metres and bronze for the 5000 metres at the 2016 Rio Olympics.
-Almaz is a four-time World Athletics Championships medallist earning a bronze for the 5000m in 2013, gold at the event in 2015 as well as gold in the 10,000m and silver for the 5000m in 2017.
+Almaz Ayana Eba (Almaaz Ayyanaa Eebbaa; አልማዝ አያና ኤባ, born 21 November 1991) is an Ethiopian long-distance runner.
+She won the gold medal in the 10,000 metres and bronze in the 5,000 metres at the 2016 Rio Olympics.
+Almaz is a four-time World Athletics Championships medallist earning a bronze for the 5,000m in 2013, gold at the event in 2015 as well as gold in the 10,000m and silver in the 5,000m in 2017.

 She broke the 10,000 metres world record, set in 1993, while winning the gold medal at the Rio Olympics and held it until 2021.
 At the 2017 World Championships in London, Almaz won the title in the 10,000m, finishing 46 seconds ahead of the runner-up.
-She places third in both the 5000m and 10,000m on the respective world all-time lists.
+She finished third in both the 5,000m and 10,000m on the respective world all-time lists.
 In 2016, she was voted IAAF Female World Athlete of the Year.

 Almaz set the fastest ever women's marathon debut at the 2022 Amsterdam Marathon.

-Origin
+Early life and background

 Almaz Ayana was born in Wenbera, Benishangul-Gumuz Region, Ethiopia.
-Born the seventh youngest of nine siblings, she started running at local school at age 13–14.
-She is married to her childhood friend-and longtime partner, Soressa Fida.
+Born the seventh youngest of nine siblings, she started running at local school around age 13–14.
 Like other notable athletes such as Fatuma Roba and Derartu Tulu, Almaz is also Oromo descent.
 In addition to her native Oromo language, she also speaks Amharic.
-The name Almaz means Diamond in Amharic.
-Almaz is a devout Christian.
+The name Almaz means 'diamond' in Amharic.

+Almaz is married to her childhood friend and longtime partner, Soressa Fida.
+She is a devout Christian.

 Career

-5000 metres
+2013–2014: World 5000 m bronze in Moscow

-Almaz won a bronze medal in the 5000 metres at the 2013 World Championships in Athletics in Moscow, Russia.
+At age 21, Almaz won a bronze medal in the 5000 metres at the 2013 World Championships in Athletics held in Moscow, Russia.

-Almaz won her first senior 5000 metres title at the 2014 African Championships in Marrakech, defeating favourite Genzebe Dibaba in a championship record time of 15:32.72.
-One month later at the IAAF Continental Cup in Marrakech, she won the 5000 metres by over 24 seconds.
+At the 2014 African Championships in Marrakech, she defeated favourite Genzebe Dibaba to take the title in a championship record time of 15:32.72.
+One month later at the Continental Cup also held in Marrakech, she won the 5000 m by over 24 seconds.

+2015: World 5000 m champion in Beijing

-In May 2015, Almaz ran a personal best of 14:14.32 over 5000 metres at the IAAF Diamond League meeting in Shanghai, China, improving upon her previous personal best of 14:25.84 set in 2013 in Paris.
+In May 2015, Almaz ran a personal best of 14:14.32 over 5000 m at the Diamond League meeting in Shanghai, China, improving significantly upon her previous personal best of 14:25.84 set in 2013 in Paris.
 This made her the third fastest female athlete over that distance, behind compatriots Tirunesh Dibaba, the world record holder, and Meseret Defar.

-At the 2015 IAAF World Championships in Beijing, she won the 5000 metres, beating bronze medalist Genzebe Dibaba by more than 17 seconds.
+At the Beijing World Championships in August, she put on a stunning display of front-running to win the 5000 m final with a time of 14:26.83, setting a new championship record in the process and beating silver medalist Senbere Teferi by more than 17 seconds with Genzebe Dibaba in third.
+Her win was named the Performance of the Championships by World Athletics.
+In her final race of the season, Almaz set a new 3000 m meeting record of 8:22.34 to beat Tirunesh Dibaba at the Zurich Diamond League.